Den-is-me/create_hadoop_cluster/README.md

 -mapper MapCount.py\
 -reducer ReduceCount.py
 ```
-With succsess , the file is in dfs
+With succsess, the file is in dfs
 ```shell
 $ hdfs dfs -cat /tmp/WordCount/part-00000 | head -n 3
 a 10442